MadMatcher/MadLib/docs/installation-guides/install-macOS-single-machine.md

 Now we will create a Python environment with Python 3.12.
 This step is necessary to make sure we use the correct version of Python with the correct dependencies.
 In your terminal, run:
 ```
-	python -m venv ~/madlib
+	python -m venv ~/madlib-venv
 ```
-This will create a virtual environment named madlib.
+This will create a virtual environment named madlib-venv.
 To activate this environment, run the following:
 ```
-	source ~/madlib/bin/activate
+	source ~/madlib-venv/bin/activate
 ```
 To make sure everything is correct, run:
 ```